thegreystone/java-svc/README.md

 # java-svc
 This repository contains a set of small examples that can be used to demonstrate various popular Java serviceability technologies.
+The examples are focused on making it easy to getting going with the various serviceability technologies.

+Note that there are already technology demonstrators for most technologies among the standard java demos.
+The demos in this repository, however, are focusing on making it easier to get started.
+The examples are easy to build and run, and they are easily digested.
+Everyone should dare experimenting with these, even relatively inexperienced developers.
+Not to mention that I needed examples that fit on a slide for a talk. ;)

 ## Prerequisites
 All projects can build with JDK11, and most will build on JDK 8 as well.